NickMcConnell/FAangband/docs/world.rst

 This will affect searching, picking locks, disarming traps, reading scrolls, casting spells, browsing books, etc. So be very careful not to run out of light!

+In the wilderness, there is light during the day, but at night you will need your own source of light.
+Fortunately, monsters sleep at night-time in the wilderness.

 A character must wield a torch or lamp in order to supply his own light.
 A torch or lamp burns fuel as it is used, and once it is out of fuel, it